-This is a great icebreaker, especially when introducing a new member to the team.
+This is a great icebreaker we can facilitate it, especially when introducing a new member to the team.
 But the game can still be fun to play to know hidden facts about other teammates.
-It’ll lay more ground for virtual team members to strike a conversation with each other after the game.
+It’ll lay more ground for virtual team members to strike up a conversation with each other after the game.

 One of the best ways to warm up your remote team to virtual meetings is to start with a one-question icebreaker.
 All you need is to ask all your colleagues a non-work-related question, which they must answer within a set limit of time.
 Some examples of excellent icebreaker questions for Zoom meetings can be: